KSAH-42/RabbitOM/README.md

 ➡️ The rtp layer is actually in progress, but not finished

-➡️ The Classes used for decoding was already implemented but here, in this repository, new implementation is in progress.
+➡️ The Classes used for decoding was already implemented in a another project.
+Here new implementation is actually in progress.

 # How to receive raw rtp packets using the rtsp client ?